Push To Name Muslim Brotherhood A Terrorist Group Worries U.S. Offshoots

 The young immigrants, spurred in part by Muslim Brotherhood activists, raised money overseas for the construction of mosques, schools and other Islamic institutions in the United States, with the hope that Muslims arriving in the country would remain faithful to Islam and have places to congregate and worship.
 Another goal was to organize the Muslim immigrants politically.

-"As fellow Muslims, we worked together to establish institutions that would help our community," recalls Hossein Goal, "to teach them about democracy, how democracy worked, and how to be engaged in civic work."
+"As fellow Muslims, we worked together to establish institutions that would help our community," recalls Goal, "to teach them about democracy, how democracy worked, and how to be engaged in civic work."

 One institution established during those years, the Muslim American Society, openly acknowledges its ties to the Muslim Brotherhood in a statement on its website.
 "Many immigrant organizations would likely have had some founders who had some involvement or even membership in the Ikhwan," the statement says.